selego/convention/README.md

 ## Our stack

+- AWS ( Or azure when needed )

-ReactJs
+- ReactJs
-Styled components
+- Styled components
+- Reactstrap
-Nodejs / Express
+- Nodejs / Express
-MongoDb / Mongoose
+- MongoDb / Mongoose

-ElasticSearch ( only when high volume / complexe queries are required)
+- ElasticSearch ( only when high volume / complexe queries are required , connected with mongoosastic)

-React Native
+- React Native

+- Sentry
+- RobotUpTime

+- AmplitudeJS
+- Trello